cathyqqtao/timing-and-model-complexity/README.txt

 Description of the dataset
 ==========================

 The archive contains the empircal and simulated data used in the Tao et al. 2020.
+Relative efficiencies of simple and complex substitution models in estimating divergence times in phylogenomics.
+MBE.
+If you want to use the datasets or results provided here, please cite the Tao et al. (2020) article.

 The Archive consists of the following parts: